-Historic maps of Sheffield from the late 18th to mid 19th century show the rapid proliferation of grid patterned developments.
-As well as the progressive expansion of the Alsop Fields grid pattern, separate grids were drawn up for speculative development across Little Sheffield Moor (enclosed from common land by the Ecclesall Enclosure Award (Fairbank 1788, No I Plan) and further parts of the Church Burgesses land to the west of the town centre.
-Most of these were laid out by the Fairbanks family of surveyors who dominated the local profession from 1739 - 1850 (Sheffield City Libraries 1936), and careful analysis of the patterns from separate phases suggests that each phase was carefully planned to ensure its streets intersected as efficiently as possible with earlier grids.
-The connectivity of the resultant layout facilitated the industrial specialisation of the Sheffield light trades, where work pieces passed from trade to trade between separate workshops as different processes undertaken to bring a finished product to completion were completed by various craftsmen.
+Historic maps of Sheffield over the late 18th to mid 19th century show the rapid proliferation of grid patterns over this period.
+As well as the progressive expansion of the Alsops Fields grid pattern, separate grids were drawn up for speculative development across Little Sheffield Moor (enclosed from common land by the Ecclesall Enclosure Award (Fairbank 1788, No I Plan), and further parts of the Church Burgesses land to the west of the town centre.
+Most of these plans were drawn up by the Fairbanks family of surveyors who dominated the profession from 1739 - 1850 (Sheffield City Libraries 1936), and careful analysis of the patterns drawn up in separate phases suggests that each phase was carefully planned to ensure its streets intersected as efficiently as possible with earlier grids.
+The connectivity of the resultant layout in part facilitated the industrial specialisation of the Sheffield light trades, known to have increased over the 19th century, where work pieces passed from trade to trade between separate workshops as different parts of the processes undertaken to bring a finished product to completion were completed by various craftsmen.